matthaeusheer/docker-demo/README.md

 ```
 Read the output.

+### Variant 2 - Using Docker an Mac
+Sorry, no support from my side, but simply follow: https://docs.docker.com/desktop/mac/install/

-### Variant 2 - Using an Ubuntu VM running on Virtualbox
+### Variant 3 - Using an Ubuntu VM running on Virtualbox
 **1) Set up your VM**
 You will need a Linux OS System (Ubuntu 20.04 *highly* recommended!) running either natively (😎) or on a Virtual Machine (e.g. using https://www.virtualbox.org/).
 To setup a VM, watch: https://www.youtube.com/watch?v=x5MhydijWmc